 Uber, Lyft, and some other ridesharing companies have insurance that may apply in the event of a car crash.
 Depending on the details of the incident, this insurance may cover passengers, third party victims, and, sometimes, drivers.
 For example, Uber’s insurance may cover crashes that happen when:

 Despite this coverage, rideshare companies like Uber and Lyft may try to avoid liability for an accident.
 If the driver caused the accident, then the company may deny responsibility for the driver’s negligence or recklessness.
-However, a car accident lawyer can fight back against these tactics and help you recover rightful compensation from the company.
+However, an Uber accident lawyer in DC can fight back against these tactics and help you recover rightful compensation from the company.

 On the other hand, if another driver caused the accident, then you may be able to file a claim with that driver’s provider.
-In the event that the at-fault driver is uninsured, then Uber or Lyft’s UM/UIM policy should apply to you.
+In the event that the at-fault driver is uninsured, then Uber’s UM/UIM policy should apply to you.

 If you were hurt while driving or riding in an Uber or Lyft, then it is crucial to contact an attorney.
 Since these ride-hailing services are so new, there is no established procedure to follow after a crash or other incident.
-However, a qualified lawyer can offer guidance and reassurance even in these developing areas of law.
+However, a qualified Uber accident lawyer in DC can offer guidance and reassurance even in these developing areas of law.

-At Regan Zambri Long PLLC, our attorneys take cases on a contingency fee basis.
+At Regan Zambri Long PLLC, our personal injury attorneys take cases on a contingency fee basis.
 This means that unless we can secure a verdict or settlement for your case, you will not owe attorney fees.
-We serve rideshare accident victims in Washington DC, Maryland and Virginia.
-To discuss the details of your accident with one of our attorneys, call (202) 463-3030.
+We serve rideshare accident victims in Washington DC, Maryland, and Virginia.
+To discuss the details of your accident with one of our attorneys, call (202) 960-4596.
 You may also use our confidential online case review form.